dip-proto/xvcl/xvcl-quick-reference.md

 ## Tips

-- Use `.xvcl` extension for xvcl files
+- Use the `.xvcl` extension for xvcl files
 - Keep constants at the top of files
 - Comment your macros and functions
 - Use `--debug` when troubleshooting
 - Validate generated VCL with Falco
-- Version control both xvcl files and output (or just xvcl files)
+- Use version control for both xvcl files and generated output (or just the xvcl files)

 ---